TritonDataCenter/rfd/rfd/0026/README.md

 Thus, a few questions remain:

+##### Granularity of available volume sizes

-* Is the current list of packages granular enough to cover most use cases?
+Is the current list of available volume sizes granular enough to cover most use cases?

+##### How to expose volume sizes to users?

+Because the underlying volume storage is provided by VMs running an NFS server, provisioning of volumes' storage uses the standard VM provisioning workflow.
+That workflow uses packages to determine, among other things, the storage capacity that a storage VM can use.
+As a result, all available volume sizes must be represented by a finite number of existing packages, and are discrete values.

-* Do we want to expose those sizes to the user?
-For instance, a user creating a NFS shared volume with a size of 101 GBs would, with the current packages design, actually be billed for a 200 GBs package.
+Without exposing the available volume sizes, a user creating a NFS shared volume with a size of 101 GBs would, with the current packages design, actually be billed for a 200 GBs package.
+This doesn't help users making smart decisions about which size to choose for their volumes and potentially leads to a lot of wasted storage space.

+There are two different ways of exposing available volume sizes:

+1. by exposing packages used to provision storage VMs
+2. by providing a separate `ListVolumesSizes` API endpoint

+###### Exposing packages used to provision storage VMs

+Pros:
+  * allows the user to see the available sizes via `ListPackages` and anything that builds on top of that (e.g `triton pkgs`).
+  * allows for different families of volume packages, e.g. with traits to land on newer hardware, or to be on faster disks.
+Users could select from a family if willing to pay for the difference.

+Cons:
+  * couples storage VMs and NFS shared volumes tightly.
+  * PAPI (and users of papi) would need some notion of role/type for packages to differentiate "regular VMs" packages from "volume" packages.
+It seems that this could apply for KVM vs not-for-KVM packages, so work here wouldn't be unwelcome.

+###### Providing a separate `ListVolumesSizes` API endpoint.

+Pros:
+  * Keeps the one to one mapping between storage VMs and NFS shared volumes as an implementation detail.

+Cons:
+  * Requires to document and communicate billing of different storage capacities without using packages, which is not common and might be confusing.

 #### CPU and memory requirements